SPIP

 - Luminosity mask

-In the previous example, the colour of all the pixels of the mask is 50% gray.
+In the previous example, the colour of all the pixels of the mask is 50% grey.
 Therefore the original image colours are not modified (only a cutout is applied).

 For example, if we use the mask «cutout2.png»: